How To Crochet A Granny Square Bag

 A new crochet ripple baby blanket.

-First time putting real things on Etsy!
+First Time on Etsy!

 Spring set of needle cases.

-I don’t usually visit here over the weekend but I’m here to quickly link to my Etsy shop, which I have now added things to!
+I don’t usually visit the blog over the weekend, but I’m here to quickly link to my Etsy shop, which I have now added things to!
 Go me!
-Not sure how well these needle cases will do.
-They are needle cases after all, a bit too specific maybe.
-At the time I didn’t know what else to do with the embroidery I’d done.
-I actually would like to just present them on their hoops in future.
-They looked so nice like that.
-Any way, here is the link and some pictures.
-Have a lovely weekend!!
-X
+I really hope these handmade needlecases do well.
+At the time, I didn’t know what else to make with the embroidery I had made.

 Handmade felt needlecases